Cornel Țălnar: Club career

 Țălnar, nicknamed "Țânțarul" (The Mosquito), was born on 9 June 1957 in Bărăbanț, Alba County, Romania and began playing junior-level football in 1973 at Unirea Alba Iulia.
 He played his first Divizia A match on 21 August 1977, representing Dinamo București, as coach Ion Nunweiller sent him to replace Ionel Augustin in the 60th minute of a 0–0 draw against SC Bacău. Țălnar spent a total of eight seasons playing for Dinamo, winning three consecutive Divizia A titles from 1982 to 1984.
 At the first he contributed under coach Valentin Stănescu with two goals scored in 30 matches.
 In the second he played 23 games, netting four goals and in the third he made 30 appearances, scoring once, working with coach Nicolae Dumitru for both. Țălnar also won two Cupa României with The Red Dogs, but played in only one of the finals, the one in 1984 when coach Dumitru used him the entire match in the 2–1 win over rivals Steaua București.
 He made some notable performances with Dinamo in European competitions, such as helping the club eliminate Inter Milan in the 1981–82 UEFA Cup.
-Subsequently, he appeared in seven matches in the 1983–84 European Cup edition, scoring one goal in the 5–3 victory on aggregate against title holders Hamburg, reaching the semi-finals where they were defeated by Liverpool.
+Subsequently, he appeared in seven matches in the 1983–84 European Cup edition and scored one goal in the 5–3 victory on aggregate against title holders Hamburg, reaching the semi-finals where they were defeated by Liverpool.
 After his spell with Dinamo ended, Țălnar went to play for Brașov, Victoria București and Petrolul Ploiești.
-At the latter, he made his last Divizia A appearance on 24 April 1988 in a 1–0 win over Olt Scornicești, having a total of 297 matches with 33 goals in the competition, also totaling 31 games with four goals in European competitions.
+At the latter, he made his last Divizia A appearance on 24 April 1988 in a 1–0 win over Olt Scornicești, totaling 297 matches with 33 goals in the competition and 31 games with four goals in European competitions.
 He ended his career by playing three seasons in his native Alba County for Divizia B team Unirea Alba Iulia.